itsnzsaad/cse215-inventory-management-system/README.md

-# cse215-inventory-management-system
-A project I did for the course CSE215 at NSU
+# CSE215 - Inventory Management System

+A simple academic project made with Java.

+For CSE215 [Introduction to programming language - ||].

+At North South University.